The drive between Brisbane and Sydney is a vastly different prospect from what it was just a few years ago.

 Now that Ballina has been bypassed through the upgrades of the Pacific Highway, the Big Prawn experience is quite different from what it used to be and you will now need to make a quick detour off the highway to see it.

 The Big Prawn used to sit on top of a major service station with a couple of local restaurants.
-It was quite a popular stop between the two cities.
+Making it quite a popular stop between the two cities.

 These days it has changed quite a bit.
 The Big Prawn is still in the same location, but now that the highway bypasses the town, all the service stations and restaurants have moved closer to the centre of town.
 Leaving iconic roadside attraction now alongside a large Bunnings hardware store as the former section of the highway is redeveloped.

 That all said, Ballina still makes for an excellent quick stop off the Pacific Highway just to see the Big Prawn if you haven’t seen it before.
-Just use the second Ballina exit (if you are heading southbound) to make the detour as short as possible.
+Just use the second Ballina exit (if you are heading southbound, the first one heading north) to make the detour as short as possible.

 If you have the time, and looking to explore some more of the unique attractions that the Pacific Highway has to offer, also keep an eye out for Macadamia Castle between Byron Bay and Ballina.